kurtoye/kurtoye/README.md

 * Firebase, Google Cloud
 ## A Bit About Me
 * 💪 I’m consistent with the gym and enjoy pushing my physical limits
-* 📚♟️ I’m getting into chess and enjoy reading
+* ♟️ I’ve recently got into chess and enjoy reading
 * 🐱 I have two cats
 * 🧩 I like building systems that are clean, efficient, and effective